Line 2 Bloor–Danforth: New stations

+Advance tunnel

-On August 20, 2020, Metrolinx issued a request for proposals to design and carry out tunnelling work.
-A launch shaft would be constructed at the northeast corner of Sheppard Avenue East and McCowan Road, with an extraction shaft along Eglinton Avenue on the east side of Midland Road.
-In April 2021, Strabag was selected to design, build and finance the tunnel.
-The scope of the advance tunnel contract includes the following:
+On March 10, 2020, Metrolinx and Infrastructure Ontario issued a request for qualifications (RFQ) related to advance tunnelling works.
+On August 20, 2020, Metrolinx issued a request for proposals to shortlisted proponents, including Acciona, East End Connectors (Dragados, Aecon and Ghella) and Strabag.
+A launch shaft would be constructed at the northeast corner of Sheppard Avenue East and McCowan Road, with an extraction shaft along Eglinton Avenue on the east side of Midland Avenue.
+On May 25, 2021, Strabag was selected to design, build and finance the tunnel.
+The scope of the advance tunnel contract included the following: